045019/OrangeHRM-Docker-Deployment/README.md

 sudo chmod +x ./install_docker_nproxyman.sh ./install_docker_nproxyman.sh
 ```
-*Note: If Docker-Compose does not get installed then reinstall it again by using*
+*Note: If docker-compose does not get installed then reinstall it again by using*

 ```bash
 sudo apt install docker-compose